Skip to main content

 --shellManaged shell completion integration

---only-current-projectRestrict hook removal to the current repository
+--only-current-projectRestrict repo-local uninstall targets to the current repository or project

 --forceSkip the confirmation prompt

-Hook Scope
+Repo-Local Scope

---only-current-project is valid only with --agent-hooks and/or --git-hooks.
+--only-current-project is valid only with --agent-hooks, --repo-config, and/or --git-hooks.

 What --full Means